timobarrett/DataSync/README.md

   * client folder - contains client code
   * code folders - contains client code to test synchronization
 ## Reason
-  Developed due to lack of working/complete server and client samples on the net.
+  1. Developed due to lack of working/complete server and client samples on the net.
+  1. Poor man's implementation of firebase without the fees